unfoldadmin/django-unfold/docs/configuration/custom-pages.md

 The template is straightforward, extend from `unfold/layouts/base.html` and the UI will display all Unfold components like header or sidebar with all menu items.
 Then all content needs to be located in `content` block.
 Below you can find full example from the Formula project implementing additional components:

-- Breadcrumbs: it is up to developer to construct own breadcrumbs
+- Breadcrumbs: it is up to developer to construct own breadcrumbs (version 0.64+ does not contain breadcrumbs)
 - Tab list: in case your project has dynamic tabs, you can use `tab_list` helper to display them

 ```html